-Significantly contributing in building a knowledge-based economy for Africa, this grant has enabled AIMS to provide the foundational training for many of its alumni to pursue further studies post-AIMS.
-A total of 214 alumni (42 women) have completed PhD degrees while 185 alumni (64 women) are currently pursuing their PhD degrees.
-Just under half of those alumni that pursue PhDs post-AIMS choose to attend universities in Africa with South Africa being the most popular.
-The UK and Canada have hosted the largest number of alumni pursuing PhDs outside of Africa.
+Significantly contributing in building a knowledge-based economy for Africa, this grant has enabled AIMS to provide the foundational training for 378 alumni (98 women) who have pursued further studies at the PhD level, of whom 131 (21 women) have completed PhDs to date.
+The majority of those alumni (180 alumni, 57%) attend universities in Africa post-AIMS with South Africa (147 alumni) being the most popular.
+The UK and Canada have hosted the largest number of alumni pursuing PhDs outside of Africa (32 and 25 alumni, respectively).
 AIMS alumni are applying their training in mathematical sciences in a variety of fields of research, including cryptography, biomathematics, laser technology, climate change, forestry, ecology, physics, civil engineering, and epidemiology.